MicrosoftDocs/sql-docs/docs/reporting-services/extensions/data-processing/implementing-a-connection-class-for-a-data-processing-extension.md

 ---
-title: "Implementing a Connection Class for a Data Processing Extension"
+title: "Implement a Connection class for a data processing extension"
 description: Implement a Connection object for a data processing extension in Reporting Services.
 See which interfaces to implement and what to require of clients.
 author: maggiesMSFT
 ms.author: maggies